 These experiences can change our beliefs about ourselves, our sense of connection to others and our overall sense of safety in the world, having a profound impact on our day-to-day functioning.

-EMDR can be used with adults, as well as children as young as 4 years of age.
+EMDR can be used with youth and adults, as well as children as young as 4 years of age.
+It is offered both in person and virtually.

 Learn more about EMDR and how it can help you: